- Michigan Law, 2010, JD

 "Clerking is really the best job I can imagine anyone having," Litman said.
 "You get the opportunity to work closely with someone who has been practicing the law for a long time, and you get to see how judges make their decisions, which you sort of guess at in law school or look at from afar.
 It's not an experience very many people get to have—to peek behind the curtain of how legal opinions are decided."

-From Clerkships to a Law Firm
+From Clerkships to Academia

 Litman clerked for Judge Sutton from 2010 to 2011 and for Justice Kennedy from 2011 to 2012.
 She began working as a litigation associate in the Appellate and Supreme Court Litigation Group at WilmerHale in Washington, D.C., in November 2012.
 She is now a Climenko Fellow and Lecturer on Law at Harvard Law School.

 How She Started Out